 - Driving too fast for conditions

-Help Reduce Reckless & Aggressive Driving Accidents
+Help Reduce Reckless And Aggressive Driving Accidents

-Although traffic congestion and bad drivers are a huge reason why some drivers get frustrated and act aggressively and recklessly on the road, it is never acceptable.
+Although traffic congestion and bad drivers are huge reasons why some drivers get frustrated and act aggressively and recklessly on the road, it is never acceptable.
 When drivers are behaving recklessly or aggressively at the wheel, they are more likely to cause a crash.
 In order to reduce traffic accidents caused by aggressive and reckless driving, we urge you to drive safely and share this article with those you know and love on your favorite social media site to remind drivers just how dangerous it is to drive in this manner.